whitneylohmeyer/PWC_templates/Lab-3/3c/README.md

 err = compute_error(tx, rx)
 ```

-For our solution we used the following constants definiton:
+For our solution we used the following constant definitons:
 ```
 N_CARRIERS = 64; % individual subcarriers are described as symbols
 CP_LEN = 16; % samples (cyclic prefix length)